Translated by Misaki

 Here are some items from Suzukien which would make a perfect gift even for those who are not familiar with Japanese tea.

-This is NODATE (300 yen before tax).
+This is NODATE.
 Even if you don't know how to prepare matcha tea in the traditional way, you can do it with this cute product.
 All you have to do is to use the shaker that comes with it.
 You won't even need to buy a whisk.

 These are individually packed sencha tea bags for one-time use.
-They cost only 100 yen, and are popular souvenirs because of their Japanese designs, which include kabuki and Mt.
+They cost around 100 yen, and are popular souvenirs because of their Japanese designs, which include kabuki and Mt.
 Fuji.
-If you would like to have more tea bags, we recommend the Fuji-san cans (680 yen before tax).
+If you would like to have more tea bags, we recommend the Fuji-san cans.

-You can also find green tea that almost every Japanese family has at home.
-Ask a member of the staff to help you find the perfect tea with the right flavor and aroma to suit your palate.
+You can also find green tea that almost every Japanese family has at home to bring back the flavors of Japan.
+Ask a staff member to help you find the perfect tea with the right flavor and aroma to suit your palate.

 The taste of matcha tea is a flavor deeply associated with Japan.
 Try the richest gelato and taste the depth of matcha and other Japanese teas at Suzukien.